-The site poses large risks for human truck operators: steep cliffs, challenging weather conditions, limited visibility and narrow roads.
-A fatal accident have occurred at the site before autonomous trucks were introduced.
+These sites poses large risks for human truck operators: steep cliffs, challenging weather conditions, limited visibility and narrow roads.
+A fatal accident have occurred at one of the sites before autonomous trucks were introduced.

 Safety has been a top priority from day one.
 The Steer Autonomous Surveillance System uses artificial intelligence (AI) in order to notify loading operators and supervisors of any unexpected traffic (vehicles/people) in the quarry.
 Strict access control in for form of ports, gates and supervision has also been implemented in the quarry.
 The trucks themselves has a wide range of sensors and solutions ensuring safe operation in all conditions.

 Want to see how it works?
 Come visit us!
 Summer or winter , day or night - you choose.
 Send us an email and we’ll get back to you.